 Our priority is to offer a diamond that is well proportioned, aiming to feature an ‘Excellent’ to ‘Very Good’ cut grade.
 When choosing a diamond, our gemmologist will also consider the ‘spread’ of the stone, ensuring the proportions are still within the SARAH & SEBASTIAN parameters while sourcing the largest ‘face up’ appearance of the stone within the client's desired carat range.

-Our champagne diamonds are ethically sourced from Australia’s renowned Argyle Mine in Western Australia.
+Our champagne diamonds are ethically sourced from reputable suppliers.
 We are proud to celebrate a stone that shares the same heritage as our brand, and captures the natural hues and warm tones of the Australian landscape.

-Australian champagne diamonds are graded against the Argyle Colour Grading Scale, ranging from a light Beige (C1) to dark chocolate (C7) in colour.
+Champagne & Cognac diamonds are certified by SGL (Solitaire Gem Laboratories) and graded by their colour Scale, ranging from a light Beige (C1) to dark chocolate (C7) in colour.
 The colouring is 100% natural, providing each stone with a unique shade and increased rarity.

 SARAH & SEBASTIAN source C3 - C4 champagne diamonds which have been carefully selected to complement the warm tones of yellow and rose gold, and cut specifically to maximize colour and brilliance.